 Your choice of footwear should depend on what you plan to do in Finland.
 If you are just planning to walk around the snow then you can just get a general pair of waterproof shoes or snow boats.
 But if you are doing winter activities you’ll want a more heavy duty pair.
 If you are going hiking, you’ll definitely want a good pair of waterproof hiking boots.

-I have both a pair of The North Face snow boots and a pair of waterproof Merrell hiking shoes that I wear alternatively in the winter depending on what I am doing or where I am going.
-For general wear, I have been traveling with a pair of Skecher’s mary jane biker shoes for the past 5 years (I have to replace them about every 2 years).
+For general wear, I have been traveling with a pair of Skecher’s mary jane biker shoes for the past 5 years (I have to replace them about every 2 years) but they are not the best cold weather shoes.

 Laurence has a pair of waterproof Scarpa boots he loves and wears in both cold and hot weather.
 He also usually travels with a versatile pair of Oxford style shoes (he likes Timberland and Merrell brands) to wear when not outside in the snow and on travel days.